benmvp/slides/2018/nejs/webdev.md

   * Some later
 - They feel you have to learn web dev the way they did
   * You have to learn the hard way so you can appreciate what you've got
-- So I wan to encourage you
+- So I want to encourage you
   * Don't stress!
   * You're not less than / sub par
   * There are many ways to learn